 Virginia business insurance quote is dependent on several key factors, such as the kind of products and services you offer, the number of staff you employ, your claims history, and your track record.
 Here’s a quick run-down of each factor that impacts the amount of your business insurance quote:

-• The number of independent contractors/employees you have – the more people you employ, the higher your insurance quote for General Liability, Errors and Emissions, and Workers’ Compensation Insurance.
+- The Number of Independent Contractors/Employees – The more people you employ, the higher your insurance quote for General Liability, Errors and Emissions, and Workers’ Compensation Insurance.

-• The number of sales generated from your business – the more income your business earns, the greater the risks for a possible professional liability lawsuit.
+- The Number of Sales – The more income your business earns, the greater the risks for a possible professional liability lawsuit.

-• The kind of IT services you provide – do you travel around Virginia to work?
-Do you work with other businesses in Virginia who have plenty of essential data?
+- The Type of Services – Do you work with other businesses in Virginia that have plenty of essential data?
 Or do you work at your customers’ workplace?
-Differences like these in the kind of work you provide can increase or decrease your business insurance quote.
+Differences like these in the type of work you provide can increase or decrease your business insurance quote.

-• The state you operate – aside from complying with different state requirements, your business liability will change vary according to on the laws in your state.
-Some states offer higher compensation to damages caused by personal injury lawsuits.
+- Location – Aside from complying with different state requirements, your business liability will change vary according to the laws in your state.
+Some states offer higher compensation for damages caused by personal injury lawsuits.

-• Your claims history business owners that have filed insurance claims in the past tend to pay higher quotes for coverage.
+- Your Claims History– Business owners who have filed more insurance claims in the past tend to pay higher quotes for coverage.

 Professional liability insurance or popularly known as errors and omissions (E&O) insurance, protects businesses by covering claims against harm caused by inadequate work or mistakes.
 When it comes to professional liability insurance, there’s no such thing as one size fits all.
 Every industry is unique and has its risks that will be accommodated in a personalized coverage designed for businesses.